IRVLUTD/HRT1/README.md

 # MM-Demo
-A codebase for XPENG 1-Shot Skill Learning, built on top of the [robokit](https://github.com/IRVLUTD/robokit) framework.
+A codebase for XPENG 1-Shot Skill Learning, built on top of the [robokit](https://github.com/IRVLUTD/robokit) tool.

 ## Setup